mendix/docs/content/en/docs/releasenotes/developer-portal/_index.md

 #### Fixes

-* We fixed an issue where the story name in the revision history was not visible when you link a commit to a story in Epics or Jira (Private Beta).
+* We fixed an issue where the story name in the revision history was not visible when you link a commit to a story in Epics or Jira (Beta).

 ### October 6th, 2022